tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 **Note**: The returned object must be deleted to release resources which are locked internally in the library during the fetch.
 Page objects support Python's "Context Manager" protocol to allow doing this easily using the "with" statement.
-See the description of `Zvbi.Page`_ for an example.
+See also the description of `Zvbi.Page`_.

 Zvbi.ServiceDec.fetch_cc_page()